-Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)3.40 Very lowVery high 5
+Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)3.50 Very lowVery high 5

-Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.4.20 Very lowVery high 5
+Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.70 Very lowVery high 5

-Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.3.50 Very lowVery high 5
+Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.3.80 Very lowVery high 5

-Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.80 Very lowVery high 5
+Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.10 Very lowVery high 5

-Access Constraints This measures the level of humanitarian constraints.2.0No constraintsExtreme constraints
+Access Constraints This measures the level of humanitarian access constraints.1.0No constraintsExtreme constraints

-No recent significant humanitarian developments.
+No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.

 Protection: A variety of criminal groups involve active and retired members of the security forces, as well as experienced smugglers and human and drug traffickers.
 Corruption and a weak justice system have led to impunity in 90% of murder cases ?